 Of all the outdoor activities outlined here, hiking is the most fundamental to an Iceland vacation.
 With its stunning landscapes, fresh air, and wide open spaces, Iceland is a hiking utopia.
-Over 70 mountain huts across the country provide the infrastructure for an extensive network of backcountry routes; though hiking in Iceland hardly has to mean donning a heavy backpack and eating freeze-dried food.
+Numerous mountain huts across the country provide the infrastructure for an extensive network of backcountry routes—though hiking in Iceland hardly has to mean donning a heavy backpack and eating freeze-dried food.
 The country is equally blessed with short, easy hikes, not to mention tour operators who will transport luggage from hut to hut.

 Independent-minded hikers who shy away from organized tours should at least reconsider the issue.
 Icelandic hiking tours are often just a practical means to have luggage transported and logistical hassles eased.
 Organized hiking groups tend to be small, laid-back, and fun, and you can keep to yourself when you want to.
 Moreover, Icelanders often travel with the groups.